robinrodricks/FluentStorage/doc/implementations/microsoft-azure-datalakestore.md

 - Uploading a file always overwrites existing file if it exists, otherwise a new file is created.
 This still takes one network call.
 - Appending to a file checks if a file exists first, so this operation results in two network calls.
-- List operation returns all files in all subfolders recursively when you pass `null` as an arugument.
-Passing folder path lists all files recursively in that subfolder.
-There is no way to enumerate folders within a folder or only files within a folder at the moment.
+- List operation supports folder hierary, folders, recursion, and limiting by number of items, i.e. no limitations whatsoever.

 ## Appendix.
 Creating a Service Principal